Using Lyrical Language 6-Week Open Genre Writing Class (Zoom), Starts Thursday, February 15th, 2024

 Class Starts Thursday, February 15th, 2024

-Classes will meet weekly via Zoom on Mondays, 6PM - 8PM CST / 7PM - 9PM EST
+Classes will meet weekly via Zoom on Thursdays, 6PM - 8PM CST / 7PM - 9PM EST

 If you have questions, please use the Chat Button or contact us via email HERE.